Born in Nebraska, USA

 Biography

-Nollette's work has been shown in exhibitions across the United States and China.
+Nollette's work has been exhibited across the United States and China.
 It is also part of prominent private and public collections, including the Detroit Institute of the Arts (Detroit, MI), Yves St. Laurent (New York, NY), MGM Mirage Hotel (Las Vegas, NV), J. Jill Group (Tilton, NH), and Gerald R. Ford International Airport (Grand Rapids, MI).

 She was awarded a 2025 Carraig-na-gCat Artists Residency in West Cork, Ireland; a 2022 Thread Artists Residency in Sinthian, Africa; and a 2016 Marble House Project Artists Residency in Dorset, VT.

-Nollette holds a BA in Journalism from the University of Nebraska, a BFA from the Kansas City Arts Institute, and an MFA from Queens College.
+Nollette holds a Bachelor of Journalism degree from the University of Nebraska in Lincoln, NE; a Bachelor of Fine Arts degree from the Kansas City Arts Institute in Kansas City, MO; and a Master of Fine Arts degree from Queens College in NYC.